sanjaygd/DjangoBase/README.md

 # DjangoBase
-This App provides minimum functionalities to run server
+This App provides minimum functionalities to run server.
+It is having settings and requirements for dev, test, stage and production.